froyocomb/proprietary_vendor/README.md

         - stingray
             - proprietary blobs

-This structure may differ depending on what android version, device or build is chosen.
+This structure may differ depending on what Android version, device or build is chosen.